Don’t own any securities like stocks or bonds? Expect a much harder time saving for retirement — or building wealth at all.

 For more details, read our M1 Finance review and check M1’s current promotions.

 Billed as a robo-advisor built specifically for women, Ellevest does some things well but has some limitations.
-Their money membership also includes capabilities outside of just investing, including banking with access to a spend & save account and debit card*, 1:1 coaching sessions at a discount and learning resources.
+Their money membership also includes capabilities outside of just investing, including banking with access to a spend & save account and debit card*, 1:1 coaching sessions at a discount and educational resources including webinars.

 Ellevest does offer retirement accounts with certain membership plans, but not other account types.
 Its investing portfolios include both stocks and bonds.